List your practice for free

 ACL tears are common among athletes, especially those who participate in sports that involve sudden changes in direction or twisting movements, such as basketball, football, and skiing.
 ACL injuries can also occur in people who do not participate in sports, but they are less common.

-The type of ACL surgery that is best for a particular patient will depend on a number of factors, including the patient's age, activity level, and other medical conditions.
+The type of ACL surgery that is best for a particular patient will depend on several factors, including the patient's age, activity level, and other medical conditions.

 Autograft surgery is the most common type of ACL surgery.
 It is generally considered to be the strongest and most durable option.
 However, it is also the most invasive type of surgery, and it can cause some pain and discomfort at the donor site.